N1k0l1n/Publisher-Subscriber-Pattern/README.md

 The Publisher-Subscriber pattern is a behavioral design pattern that defines a one-to-many dependency between objects.
 In this pattern, multiple subscribers (listeners or observers) are registered to a publisher (subject or event source) to receive notifications about changes or events.

-This project demonstrates the implementation of this pattern in [Language/Technology] using [Framework/Libraries].
+This project demonstrates the implementation of this pattern in C# using Dotnet-core v6.0.

 ## Features